 Cons: Heat pumps do involve some disruption to your house, eg pipework, and some systems will need bigger radiators.
 You'll need to be happy with a heat pump outside your house making some noise, although it’s only about as loud as a fridge, and will be working hardest in winter when you are less likely to be outside.

-High-heat retention storage heaters
+3. High-heat retention storage heaters

-These are much better insulated than the old fashioned storage heaters.
+These are much better insulated than the old-fashioned storage heaters.
 This means they're much better at providing the heat when you need it.

 The switch to high-heat storage heaters is straightforward, so long as you have an electric supply near to where you want to fit the radiators.
 They come with individual room controls and the better models match energy input to weather conditions.
-However, we have not found an independent review of the different models.
+High-heat retention storage heaters don’t heat your water.

 These radiators use electricity to provide you with heat when you need it.
 They are cheap to buy and fit compared to the options above.
 They might cost less than a new gas-fired boiler.
 Many will be programmable and have smart controls.

 For at least the next 5 years (and probably longer) they will generate more greenhouse gas pollution than your gas-fired boiler.
-This is partly because they use electricity at peak times, when the grid is mostly powered by fossil fuels.
+This is partly because they use electricity at peak times when the grid is mostly powered by fossil fuels.